Your Rights After an Arrest in Dallas County: Everything You Need to Know (Step-by-Step)

 4) Your Right to a Bond Determination (Release Options)

-Depending on the case, bond may include:
+Depending on the case, release options in Dallas County may include:

 • Cash bond

-• Surety bond (bond company)
+• Surety bond (through a bail bond company)

 Related: Types of bond